-The Saint Paul & Minnesota Foundations got a quick education in how to handle bitcoin donations.
 The end of the year is approaching, and you’re probably considering financial contributions to the charities most important to you.
 But did you realize that you can donate all kinds of things, not just securities or dollars?

 Recently the Saint Paul & Minnesota Foundations worked with a donor to accept his bitcoin donation, a first for the foundations, which share a board.
 This required research, new policies, and discussion with the Investment Committee.
 But it worked out well for both the foundations and the donor, and now new donors have come forward with similar gifts of cryptocurrency.
 The foundations are ready to help other nonprofits learn from these experiences and to be equally responsive.